Jxl-s/nn-roblox/README.md

 The purpose of this was to explore AI in 2021, so I decided to implement it in Roblox instead of in Python, since Python already has many libraries (e.g. numpy) that provide abstractions.

+Implementing it in Roblox made it more challenging, which allowed me to understand neural networks in great detail.

 # Examples

 I have used it in a few personal projects back in 2021 when I was coding on Roblox.